apify/apify-docs-v2/sources/academy/glossary/concepts/http_headers.md

 Another big one to mention is the **Cookie** header.
 We cover this in more detail within the [cookies](./http_cookies.md) lesson.

-You could use Chrome DevTools to inspect request headers, and [Insomnia](../tools/insomnia.md) to test how the website behaves with or without specific headers.
+You could use Chrome DevTools to inspect request headers, and [Insomnia](../tools/insomnia.md) or [Postman](../tools/postman.md) to test how the website behaves with or without specific headers.

 ## HTTP/1.1 vs HTTP/2 headers {#http1-vs-http2}